r3sult/odan.github.io/_posts/2018-10-28-logging-minor-errors-like-notice-and-warnings-with-monolog-in-slim-3.md

 };
 ```

-### Setup the the aiddleware to handle minor errors
+### Setup the the middleware to handle all minor errors

 The problem is that this default error handler will not handle all the PHP specific `warning` and `notice` errors.